XeroAPI/Xero-Java/CONTRIBUTING.md

 ## Code of Conduct
-Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+Please note that this project is released with a [Contributor Code of Conduct][https://github.com/XeroAPI/Xero-Java/blob/oauth2/CODE_OF_CONDUCT.md].
 By participating in this project you agree to abide by its terms.

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-We have an official message board and detailed FAQs and where the community chimes in with helpful advice if you have questions.
+We have an official message board where Xero API support and the community chimes in with helpful advice if you have questions.

 * [API Documentation](https://developer.xero.com/documentation/)
 * [Xero FAQ](https://developer.xero.com/faq)